-Pursuant to the equity ownership guidelines, executive officers are expected to own shares of the Company's common stock (including standard restricted shares and career shares) or Class B common units of Artisan Partners Holdings equal in value to eight times base salary for the Chief Executive

-Officer and three times base salary for all other executive officers.
+Pursuant to the equity ownership guidelines adopted in February 2018, executive officers are expected to own shares of the Company's common stock or Class B common units of Artisan Partners Holdings equal in value to eight times base salary for the Chief Executive Officer and three times base salary for all other executive officers.
 Current executive officers have a period of five years from the time the guidelines were adopted in February 2018 to comply with the ownership requirements.
 In addition, in the future, any individual becoming an executive officer will have a period of five years from the time of his or her designation as an executive officer to comply with the guidelines.
+As of December 31, 2018, each of our named executive officers held equity in excess of the amount specified in the equity ownership guidelines.

-The clawback policy provides that in the event of a material restatement of the Company's financial results within three years of the original reporting, the Board will review the facts and circumstances that led to the restatement and, if the Board determines that an executive officer engaged in fraud or willful misconduct leading to material noncompliance with any financial reporting requirements and the restatement, the Board may choose to recover incentive compensation paid to an executive officer in an amount that the Board determines is the difference between the amount of incentive compensation paid or granted to the executive officer and the amount of incentive compensation that would have been paid or granted to the executive officer based upon the restated financial results.
+The clawback policy adopted in February 2018 provides that in the event of a material restatement of the Company's financial results within three years of the original reporting, the Board will review the facts and circumstances that led to the restatement and, if the Board determines that an executive officer engaged in fraud or willful misconduct leading to material noncompliance with any financial reporting requirements and the restatement, the Board may choose to recover incentive compensation paid to an executive officer in an amount that the Board determines is the difference between the amount of incentive compensation paid or granted to the executive officer and the amount of incentive compensation that would have been paid or granted to the executive officer based upon the restated financial results.
 Incentive compensation subject to this policy includes both cash bonuses and equity awards.